 Litha/Summer Solstice June 21st.

-Here we are, we have arrived at the longest day and the shortest night of the year.
+Here we are at Midsummer, we have arrived at the longest day and the shortest night of the year.
 The Goddess is now full and pregnant with Child, and the Sun God is at the height of His virility.
 This is the peak of the Solar year and the Sun is at the height of its life-giving power.
 The Earth is awash with fertility and fulfillment and this is a time of joy and celebration, of expansiveness and the celebration of achievements.

 Yet within this climax is the whisper and promise of a return to the Dark.
 As the Light reaches its peak so this is also the moment when the power of the Sun begins to wane.
 From now on the days grow shorter and the nights grow longer and we are drawn back into the Dark to complete the Wheel of the Year.